Bose QuietComfort 35 II Headphones: Bose QC35 II reviews, price and features

 You can also ask the assistant to play your favorite songs, create shopping lists, manage calendars… In short: it allows you to perform all the actions you would normally do with the application.

 The action button is not only used to operate Google Assistant.
 If you prefer, you can set the button to adjust the noise cancellation levels for example.

 Bose QuietComfort 35 II: Excellent noise cancellation

-If you are looking for excellent active noise cancellation you can stop reading and buy the Bose QuietComfort 35 II now.
+If you are looking for excellent active noise cancellation, you can stop reading and just buy the Bose QuietComfort 35 II now.
 As of this writing, only the Sony WH-1000XM3 and the new Bose 700 offer better ANC.